MohsenEbadpour/decision-tree-with-titanic-passenger-survival-data-set/README.md

-# titanic passenger survival data set with decision tree
+# Decision tree with titanic passenger survival data set
 The source code is a simple implementation for titanic passenger survival data set with the python programming language and decision tree.
 Also, some primary preprocessing steps is considered as well.

 ### Note